What is a Guardian Home?

 When needed, he will come to stay with the breeder for a few days to complete his breeding duties and then return home to you.

 Overall, guardianship of a male is a simple and rewarding arrangement.
 You enjoy life with a beautiful, well-bred dog while knowing he is contributing to the future of the breed.
-When the time comes for retirement, we cover the cost of neutering, and he enjoys his golden years as a fully retired family companion.
+When the time comes for retirement, he enjoys his golden years as a fully retired family companion.

 -